4 mins read

 • I've had so many adventures.

-• I've met more amazing people in the last ten years than in my entire life.
+• I've met more amazing people in the last ten years than my entire life.

 • I've learned to set boundaries to protect my energy.